lxander42/PKM-Public/2AREAS/CODING/Front-End JavaScript Frameworks - Angular.md

 	- Common structural directives
 		- NGIf
 			- `<div *ngIf="selectedDish">...</div>`
-			- remove the div from the [[DOM]] if the value turns out to be false
+			- remove the div from the [[../../3RESOURCES/DEFINITIONS/DOM]] if the value turns out to be false
 		- NgFor
 			- `<mat-list-item *ngFor="let dish of dishes">...<mat-list-item>`
 		- NgSwitch